Share with a coworker!

 However, while protecting you from losses, buying an annuity also means removing from you the opportunity for especially good performance with your money.
 Also, it is possible to “lose” by purchasing an annuity.
 If you purchase a single life annuity and die after receiving even only one payment, you—or more precisely, your heirs—would be out of luck.
 The annuity provider keeps the difference between what you paid for the annuity and what it paid you, unless you chose the cash refund or 10-year certain features.
 The same could apply even if you choose a joint annuity, if both you and your designated survivor die soon after payments start.

-The minimum distribution rule is designed to insure that a person who has been saving in a tax-advantaged plan (such as the TSP, an IRA or other similar tax-advantaged arrangement) is compelled to start taking distributions from the plan beginning at age 70 1/2.
+The minimum distribution rule is designed to insure that a person who has been saving in a tax-advantaged plan (such as the TSP, an IRA or other similar tax-advantaged arrangement) is compelled to start taking distributions from the plan beginning at age 72 (changed from 70.5 by the SECURE Act in 2019).

 The amount of a minimum distribution is determined by dividing the aggregate balance in all of the taxpayer’s tax-advantaged plans (all IRAs and the TSP) by the taxpayer’s life expectancy (or the joint life expectancy of the taxpayer and his or her beneficiary).
 All qualified plans are combined for purposes of applying the minimum distribution rules.